digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/choices.rst

 .. literalinclude:: ../code-snippets/Reference.daml
    :language: daml
-   :start-after: -- start new nonconsuming snippet
+   :start-after: -- start nonconsuming snippet
-   :end-before: -- end new nonconsuming snippet
+   :end-before: -- end nonconsuming snippet

 - ``nonconsuming`` keyword.
 Optional.
 - Makes a choice non-consuming: that is, exercising the choice does not archive the contract.